basuke/vite-plugin-sveltekit-php-backend/README.md

 You can also use PHP to write `form actions` or `endpoint`.

+Because SvelteKit talks Web standards, communication between SvelteKit and backend PHP server is pretty straight forward using HTTP semantics.

 - This plugin allows you to use SvelteKit the frontend of PHP backend.
 - Not like the one which uses SvelteKit as an assets manager.
 - No need to have a router in PHP side.
 SvelteKit is the router.
 - No need to have Nginx as a front end of PHP-fpm.
 Plugin communicate directly with PHP-fpm.
-- Of course, it's Composer compatible so that you can use any composer PHP packages inlcuding your own application logic.
+- Of course, it's Composer compatible so that you can use any composer PHP packages including your own application logic.
 - It is obvious but you cannot create `+page.php` because there's no PHP runtime in client environment.

 ## How to run demo